An Elegant Argument that P is not NP

+where $k \in \{1,\dots,n\}$.
+Notice that for any $k \in \{1,\dots,n\}$, the SUBSET-SUM problem is equivalent to the problem of determining whether set $S_k^+ + S_k^-$ intersects set $\{t\}$; therefore, for any $k \in \{1,\dots,n\}$, the SUBSET-SUM problem is equivalent to the problem of determining whether set $S_k^+$ intersects set $t-S_k^-$.
+Now consider the following algorithm for solving the SUBSET-SUM problem:

-\textbf{Meet-in-the-Middle Algorithm -} First, partition the set $A$ into two subsets, $A^+ =\{a_1,...,a_{\lceil \frac{n}{2} \rceil}\}$ and $A^- =\{a_{\lceil \frac{n}{2} \rceil+1},...,a_n\}$.
-Let us define $S^+$ and $S^-$ as the sets of subset-sums of $A^+$ and $A^-$, respectively.
-Sort sets $S^+$ and $b-S^-$ in ascending order.
+\textbf{Meet-in-the-Middle Algorithm -} Sort the sets $S_{\lfloor n/2 \rfloor}^+$ and $t-S_{\lfloor n/2 \rfloor}^-$ in ascending order.
 Compare the first elements in both of the lists.
-If they match, then output the corresponding solution and stop.
+If they match, then output ``YES".
 If not, then compare the greater element with the next element in the other list.
-Continue this process until there is a match, in which case there is a solution, or until one of the lists runs out of elements, in which case there is no solution.
+Continue this process until there is a match, in which case the computer outputs ``YES", or until one of the lists runs out of elements, in which case the computer outputs ``NO".

-This algorithm takes $\Theta(\sqrt{2^n})$ time, since it takes $\Theta(\sqrt{2^n})$ steps to sort sets $S^+$ and $b-S^-$ and $O(\sqrt{2^n})$ steps to compare elements from the sorted lists $S^+$ and $b-S^-$.
-It turns out that no deterministic and exact algorithm with a better worst-case running-time has ever been found since Horowitz and Sahni discovered this algorithm in 1974 \cite{b:HS74,b:Woe03}.
-In this paper, we shall prove that it is impossible for such an algorithm to exist.
+This algorithm takes $\Theta(\sqrt{2^n})$ time, since it takes $\Theta(\sqrt{2^n})$ steps to sort sets $S_{\lfloor n/2 \rfloor}^+$ and $t-S_{\lfloor n/2 \rfloor}^-$ and $O(\sqrt{2^n})$ steps to compare elements from each of the two sets.
+It turns out that no deterministic and exact algorithm with a better worst-case running-time has ever been found since Horowitz and Sahni published this algorithm in 1974 \cite{b:HS74,b:Woe03}.
+We give a simple proof that it is impossible for such an algorithm to exist:

-First of all, we shall assume, without loss of generality, that the code of any algorithm considered in our proof does not contain full or partial solutions to any instances of SUBSET-SUM.
-This is because only finitely many such solutions could be written in the code, so such a strategy would not be helpful in speeding up the running-time of an algorithm solving SUBSET-SUM when $n$ is large.
-We now give a definition:

-\textbf{Definition 1:} \textit{We define a $\gamma$-comparison (a generalized comparison) between two integers, $x$ and $y$, as any finite procedure that directly or indirectly determines whether or not $x=y$.}

-For example, a finite procedure that directly compares $f(x)$ and $f(y)$, where $x$ and $y$ are integers and $f$ is a one-to-one function, $\gamma$-compares the two integers $x$ and $y$, since $x=y$ if and only if $f(x)=f(y)$.
-Using this expanded definition of compare, it is not difficult to see that the Meet-in-the-Middle algorithm $\gamma$-compares subset-sums with the target integer until it finds a subset-sum that matches the target integer.
-We shall now prove two lemmas:

-\textbf{Lemma 2:} \textit{Let $x$ and $y$ be integers.
-If $x=y$, then the only type of finite procedure that is guaranteed to determine that $x=y$ is a $\gamma$-comparison between $x$ and $y$.
-And if $x \neq y$, then the only type of finite procedure that is guaranteed to determine that $x \neq y$ is a $\gamma$-comparison between $x$ and $y$.}

-\textit{Proof:} Suppose there is a finite procedure that is guaranteed to determine that $x=y$, if $x=y$.
-Then if the procedure does not determine that $x=y$, this implies that $x \neq y$.
-Hence, the procedure always directly or indirectly determines whether or not $x=y$, so the procedure is a $\gamma$-comparison between $x$ and $y$.